-Serving the people of New York’s Sixth Congressional District has been the focus of Congressman Gregory Meeks’ professional life for the past fourteen years.
+Serving the people of New York’s Fifth Congressional District has been the focus of Congressman Gregory Meeks’ professional life for the past fourteen years.
 And during that time, he has earned the respect of his constituents, as well as both Democrats and Republicans in Congress and in New York state, as an effective, common-sense leader who gets things done.

 At a time when politicians define themselves by their parties or ideologies, Congressman Meeks is a rare politician who puts solutions before partisan politics.
 He focuses on making government work for people, but when government is ineffective or gets in the way, he works to reform it and remove barriers that prevent people from getting ahead.